 Most cases of interference are caused by electrical devices inside or nearby to your home.
 However, interference can be difficult to diagnose as it tends to have the same effect on the sound as general reception problems.

-We have some simple techniques you can use to try and determine the source.
+We have some simple techniques you can use to try to determine the source.

-We find that most cases of interference are generally caused by electrical devices inside or nearby to your home.
-There is usually a pattern to when the interference occurs, with a definite start and end time, and normally affects all services.
+We find that most cases of interference are caused by electrical devices inside or nearby your home.
+There is usually a pattern to it with a definite start and end time, and it normally affects all services.

-- See if there is a pattern.
+- Check whether there is a pattern.
 Is it happening every day?
 Does it come and go at specific times?

-- When the problem happens, check that it is affecting all stations?
+- When the problem happens, does it affect all stations?

-- If you are using an external aerial, check if the problem affects all radios connected to that aerial at the same time
+- If you are using an external aerial, check whether the problem affects all radios connected to that aerial at the same time

 - Interference from a device within a home or close by can affect televisions too, so it is worth switching on the television when you notice the problem.

-- If you find a regular pattern and it is occurring to all stations and your television, there might be a source of interference nearby or within your one home.
+- If you find a regular pattern and it is occurring to all stations and your television, there may be a source of interference nearby or within your own home.

 Find the source of the interference